 Telephonics revenue increased \$20,837, or 5%, compared to 2010 primarily due to increases in radar and electronic systems, partially offset by a decrease in communication systems.
 Telephonics continued to benefit from strong demand for its intelligence, surveillance and reconnaissance products.
-Electronic systems growth was primarily from ground surveillance radars ("GSR") and Mobile Surveillance Capability ("MSC") programs, and radar growth was driven by light airborne multi-purpose systems multi mode radar ("LAMPS MMR").
+Electronic systems growth was primarily from GSR and Mobile Surveillance Capability ("MSC") programs, and radar growth was driven by LAMPS MMR.
 The increases were partially offset by timing on the Automatic Radar Periscope Detection and Discrimination ("ARPDD") program from the development to the production phase and the lower rate of production on the C-17 program.
-2011 and 2010 revenue included \$44,305 and \$46,426, respectively, related to revenue for Counter Remote Control Improvised Explosive Device Electronic Warfare 3.1 ("CREW" 3.1) program, where Telephonics serves as a subcontractor.
+2011 and 2010 revenue included \$44,305 and \$46,426, respectively, related to revenue for CREW 3.1.

-Segment operating profit increased \$2,009, or 5%, due to revenue growth, partially offset by costs related to a voluntary early retirement plan and other restructuring costs of \$3,046, reducing headcount by 75.
+Segment operating profit increased \$2,009, or 5%, due to revenue growth, partially offset by costs related to a voluntary early retirement plan and other restructuring costs of \$3,046.